chef/monitoring-integration-automate/cloud-watch/AWS_CloudWatch_Logging_Configration.md

 ## Description

-As an Automate HA customer, I need to set monitoring rules for the available metrics on the AWS Cloudwatch console.
+As an Automate HA customer, I need to set monitoring rules for the available metrics on the AWS CloudWatch console.
 These metrics can be used to track and notify me about Automate HA infrastructure-related health.

 ## Send centralized Automate HA instance logs to AWS CloudWatch